boolsi/boolsi/README.md

 BoolSi provides 3 terminal commands to simulate boolean networks:

 - `simulate` to simulate for a number of time steps
-- `attract` to find and analyze attractors for correlations between the nodes
+- `attract` to find attractors (and analyze them for node correlations)
 - `target` to find conditions leading to specific states of the network

-Each command allows to run simulations from multiple initial states, with a time cap, and overriding update rule (see [Advanced usage](#advanced-usage) for the latter).
+Each command allows to run simulations from multiple initial states, with a time cap, and overriding the update rules (see [Advanced usage](#advanced-usage) for the latter).
 All flags and arguments for the commands are covered in [Command line reference](#command-line-reference).

 Commands produce different types of output.
-`simulate` produces simulations &mdash; lists of states of boolean network from its initial state.
+`simulate` produces simulations &mdash; trajectories (sequences of network states) that start from the specified initial states of a network.
-`attract` produces attractors &mdash; lists of states that form cycles.
+`attract` produces attractors &mdash; repeating subsequences (of network states) in the trajectories of a network.
-`target` produces simulations, but only those that reach specified target states.
+`target` produces simulations, but only those that reach the specified target states of a network.

 Boolean network to simulate needs to be described in YAML file of a form: